 Hey!
 I recently bought Milani’s Conceal + Perfect 2-In-1 Foundation and Concealer due to much hype – here’s what I thought.

 Once applied, this foundation has a satin type feel, not matte but not dewy.
 My main issue with this foundation is that I find it quite the challenge to set.
 I find myself layering powder all over my face, and yet the foundation still manages to transfer very easily.
 It honestly does feel lightweight considering how thick the product is, which is a positive.
-Another positive is that is does last all day, although blotting may be required (I have combination skin and I needed to powder up after around 5 hours).
+Considering durability, it does last all day – although blotting may be required.
+I have combination skin, with an oily t-zone and I needed to powder up after around 5 hours.

-The main bonus of Milani’s Conceal and Protect is that is offers 15 shades, which is very good for a drugstore foundation.
-As I have Indian skin with a warm undertone, finding a drugstore foundation in the right shade can be an absolute nightmare.
-However, Milani have pulled it off.
-This foundation is the closest shade to my own I have found (Sand Beige 06) – which is lovely especially as it is so affordable (£13 / $10).
+A bonus of Milani’s Conceal and Protect is that it offers 15 shades, which is excellent for a drugstore foundation.
+I have Indian skin with a warm undertone so finding a drugstore foundation in the right shade is a nightmare.
+I love the inclusivity of the range, that can be really hard to find.
+In this instance, Milani has pulled it off.
+This foundation is the closest shade to my own I have found (Sand Beige 06) – which is lovely especially as it is so affordable (£13.95).

 Whether it meets its claims – I think it does.
-Although I wouldn’t use this as a concealer (a lighter shade is needed under the eyes), it does manage to conceal blemishes, and evens out skin tone, which I was very surprised with.
+Although I wouldn’t use this as a concealer (a lighter shade is needed under the eyes), it does manage to conceal blemishes and evens out skin tone.
 Coverage is certainly medium, however, it is quite easily buildable and can be full coverage.
-I struggle to believe that a foundation can be con be completely water resistant, however I have noticed that this foundation is much harder to remove than other foundations I own – it could just be down to the thickness of the product.
-This foundation can last all day, although I would be aware of the sun, as I believe this formula would be prone to melting.
-All in all, I will be repurchasing this product, and would highly recommend it – especially those who love high coverage foundations.
+I struggle to believe that a foundation can be completely water-resistant but I have noticed that this foundation is much harder to remove than other foundations I own.
+It could simply be down to the thickness of the product.
+This foundation can last all day, although I would be aware of the sun as this formula would be prone to melting.
+All in all, I will be repurchasing the Milani Conceal + Perfect 2-In-1 Foundation and Concealer, and would recommend especially to those who love high coverage foundations.